 - Teri Burke, & Karen Phillips, Program Coordinators - plan, develop, implement, maintain and monitor all fee-based programs and free activities that take place at the RSC, as well as planning and promoting events.
 They also oversee our daily nutrition program, and weekly Meals on Wheels program.

 - Terry Sturtz, Administrative Assistant - as the lead in our office, she handles a wide variety of tasks, including coordinating volunteer and staff schedules; creating flyers and bulletin boards; answering a multitude of questions every day and many other tasks.

 - Janice Dunlap & Linda Reini, Drivers - help plan and implement our day trips, hikes and shopping outings; drive our bus and make sure all bus maintenance takes place according to schedule.
 In addition, they perform a wide variety of support tasks around the RSC.

-- Christine Benavides, Diana Chartier, Amy Tang, and Lynn Spencer, Office Assistants - handle many of the office duties such as processing registrations and helping with participant questions.
+- Christine Benavides, Sara Bouwman, Diana Chartier, and Amy Tang, Office Assistants - handle many of the office duties such as processing registrations and helping with participant questions.
 They support the Front Desk volunteers and generally help hold the place together.

 Annual Building Closures Holiday Observances

 Each year the RSC is closed in observance of the following holidays: